-Silicon Valley-based messaging software company Intercom has been successfully transforming the way businesses talk to their customers since its inception in 2011.
+Silicon Valley-based messaging software company Intercom has been successfully transforming the way businesses communicate with their customers since its inception in 2011.
 With a 4x revenue growth in 2015, Intercom decided to start pushing into new non-English speaking markets.
-They used Google-approved translation services to efficiently assess the demand for its products in new markets abroad.
-Today they have more than 20,000 paying customers and a reach of +1 billion end users.
+The company used Google-approved translation services to efficiently assess the demand for its products in new markets abroad.
+Today Intercom has more than 20,000 paying customers and a reach of over a billion end-users.

-Intercom was already a huge success in their local markets when they decided on a rapid expansion into non-English speaking markets.
-They wanted to quickly assess the demand for their online messaging software of apps, websites, email, and social media abroad.
-Intercom was working with a dedicated Google Account Manager to optimize their paid advertising.
+Intercom was already a huge success in its local markets when it decided on a rapid expansion into non-English speaking markets.
+The company wanted to quickly assess the demand for its online messaging software of apps, websites, email and social media abroad.
+Intercom was already working with a dedicated Google Account Manager to optimize its paid advertising.
 So using a Google-approved translation service1 seemed a natural next step.

-Tom Newton, Marketing Manager of Intercom says “the hope was that we’d get access to high-quality translations that we wouldn’t have found as quickly otherwise.
-Working with Google saved us the time we would have taken searching for different agencies and testing their quality.”
+Tom Newton, Marketing Manager of Intercom, says: “The hope was that we’d get access to high-quality translations that we wouldn’t have found as quickly otherwise.
+Working with Google translation services saved us the time we would have spent searching for different agencies and testing their quality.”

-Intercom asked Google to organize strong website translation and localization services so that they could push into foreign markets quickly without having to source and test different suppliers.
+Intercom asked Google to organize strong website translation and localization services so that it could push into foreign markets quickly without having to source and test different suppliers.

-They also wanted to check if traffic converted at similar levels to their English-speaking channels, and to compare cost per acquisition (CPA) across these potential new markets.
+The company also wanted to check if traffic converted at similar levels to its English-speaking channels, and to compare cost per acquisition (CPA) across these potential new markets.

-Google localization and translation services helped efficiently localize Intercom’s ads and landing pages into five new languages in order to test demand for the company’s products.
+Google translation and localization services helped efficiently localize Intercom’s ads and landing pages into five new languages in order to test demand for the company’s products.

 The results were dramatic.
-Overall paid traffic increased by 25%, and the new localized traffic converted at a similar rate to their English campaigns.
-Even better, the unexpected benefit was a CPA that averaged 20% cheaper than their English-language benchmarks.
+Overall paid traffic increased by 25%, and the new localized traffic converted at a similar rate to the company’s English-language campaigns.
+Even better, the unexpected benefit was a CPA that averaged 20% cheaper than its English-language benchmarks.

-Using Google’s localization services meant Intercom was able to move efficiently into new markets that were converting at their usual standards, but at a cheaper rate.
+Using Google’s localization services meant Intercom was able to move efficiently into new markets that were converting to its usual standards, but at a cheaper rate.

-Going forward, Intercom aims to identify new areas of the site to localize into their existing foreign-language campaigns, and have already started researchingwhich regions to expand to next.
+Going forward, Intercom aims to identify new areas of the site to localize into its existing foreign-language campaigns, and is already starting to research which regions to expand to next.